not-a-bird/steem-bash/README.md

 There are some example scripts, they all take a minimum, one or more account names.

+* `balances.sh` - an uber example ticker or one-shot script
+* `notify.sh` - a script for creating desktop notifications
+* `posts.sh` - a script that can create backlinks (among other abilities)
 * `worth.sh` - original one-shot example for fetching account value
-* `balances.sh` - an uber example ticker or one-shot script

-The `worth.sh` script is a very basic example that only supports a user name.

-Example:

-    $ worth.sh not-a-bird
-    1577.120

-The `balances.sh` supports more options and multiple user names.
+The `balances.sh` supports many options and multiple user names.

     Usage:
         balances.sh [-b] [-c CURRENCY] [-e RPC_ENDPOINT] [-s] [-t] [-w] [-p] [-h] <USER> [USER ...]"

     Get and display balance information about the specified user.